selvaskr/Movie-Recommendation-System/README.md

 I have imported the combined dataset and computed the cosine similarity matrix for the dataset.
 Due to the large size (10 GB) of the similarity matrix, it takes a considerable amount of time to run.
 Therefore, I have saved it as a pickle file.
 This way, every time the program runs, it can use the saved file instead of recomputing the cosine similarity.

-** I have didnot upload the similarity matrix file due to its large size. **
+❌❌ I have didnot upload the similarity matrix file due to its large size. ❌❌

+# Installation:
+* Clone this repository.
+* Create a virtual environment.
+* Activate the environment.
+* Install the required dependencies with pip install -r requirements.txt.
+* Run file the from the folder recommendsystem.[py manage.py runserver]

 # Website Screenshots: